Juul/rpc-multistream/README.md

 rpc-multistream uses streams2 and [multiplex](https://github.com/maxogden/multiplex) under the hood, so is efficient for binary streams.

-If you need authentication then check out [rpc-multiauth](https://github.com/biobricks/rpc-multiauth).
+If you need authentication then check out [rpc-multiauth](https://github.com/biobricks/rpc-multiauth) which was written to work well with this library.

 # Usage